Americans With Disabilities

 The City of Brighton shall not coerce, intimidate, threaten, or interface with any individual in the exercise or enjoyment of, or on account of his or her having aided or encouraged any other individual in the exercise or enjoyment of, any right granted or protected by the ADA.

-For questions or concerns pertaining to compliance related to the Americans with Disabilities Act, please contact the City of Brighton ADA Coordinator:
+For questions or concerns pertaining to compliance and the Americans with Disabilities Act, please contact the City of Brighton ADA Coordinator:

 City of Brighton ADA Coordinator